AhmadSyafiNurroyyan/rtrwnet-network-design/README.md

 ---

-## 📄 Lisensi
+## 📄 License

-Project ini tersedia untuk tujuan **edukasi dan portfolio**.
-Silakan gunakan sebagai referensi untuk implementasi RT/RW Net atau project network engineering Anda.
+This project is available for **educational and portfolio purposes**.
+Feel free to use as a reference for RT/RW Net implementation or your network engineering projects.

 ---

 ## 🙏 Acknowledgments

-- **Pak Onno W. Purbo** - Pioneer dan inspirator RT/RW Net Indonesia
+- **Mr. Onno W. Purbo** - Pioneer and inspiration for RT/RW Net in Indonesia
-- **MikroTik** - Platform RouterOS yang powerful dan fleksibel
+- **MikroTik** - Powerful and flexible RouterOS platform
-- **GNS3 Community** - Platform simulasi jaringan yang excellent
+- **GNS3 Community** - Excellent network simulation platform
-- **Peneliti UMM (1996)** - Penggagas konsep RT/RW Net pertama di Indonesia
+- **UMM Researchers (1996)** - Pioneers of the first RT/RW Net concept in Indonesia
-- **Komunitas RT/RW Net Indonesia** - Untuk berbagi pengetahuan dan pengalaman
+- **Indonesian RT/RW Net Community** - For sharing knowledge and experience

 ---

-## 📞 Kontak & Kolaborasi
+## 📞 Contact & Collaboration

-Tertarik untuk berdiskusi tentang network engineering, RT/RW Net, atau kolaborasi project?
+Interested in discussing network engineering, RT/RW Net, or project collaboration?

-Jangan ragu untuk menghubungi! 🚀
+Feel free to reach out! 🚀

 ---

-**⭐ Jika project ini bermanfaat, pertimbangkan untuk memberikan star!**
+**⭐ If this project is helpful, please consider giving it a star!**

 ---

-_Terakhir Diperbarui: Januari 2026_
+_Last Updated: January 2026_